 New network selection mode is proposed (Sol #10, #25, #30, #33), where UE selects only hosting network when it intends for localized services and bypasses or temporary stops existing network selection procedure.
 This is needed in case UE is using home network credential to access hosting network, since home network and hosting network could be collocated in the same area and UE will always prioritize home network based on existing network selection mechanism.
 The new network selection mode can be requested by UE and authorized by home network (Sol #25).

-The time and location validity condition along with other localized service information provided to UE can be used as a criteria for the UE to determine when and where to enter the new network selection mode.
+The time and location validity condition along with other localized service information as described in clause 7.4.2 provided to UE can be used as a criteria for the UE to determine when and where to enter the new network selection mode.